-Front Porch Journal is a free online literary journal run by students in the Texas State University MFA program, and we (the journal, that is) are celebrating our 10th Anniversary (2006-2016).
+Front Porch Journal is a free online literary journal run by students in the Texas State University MFA program.
 We publish new issues quarterly, with featured content every couple of weeks (or, whenever we feel like it), and our blog is updated daily.

 At Front Porch, we publish premier talent in contemporary writing alongside promising new voices.
 Our editors seek insightful and relevant writing that excels, no matter its form, experimental or traditional.
-Browse our enormous archive of work (33 issues and counting!) alphabetically here.
+Browse our enormous archive of work alphabetically here.

-Don’t forget to check out our extensive Video Archive, where you can watch your favorite writers read from their work, answer questions about craft, and talk about the writing life.
-From Ken Kesey to Jennifar Egan, stretching nearly 20 years, Front Porch and Texas State’s Visiting Writers Program proudly provide our extensive library, archived and totally free.
+Before you go, check out our extensive Video Archive, where you can watch your favorite writers read from their work, answer questions about craft, and talk about the writing life.
+From Ken Kesey to Jennifer Egan, stretching nearly 20 years, Front Porch and Texas State’s Visiting Writers Program proudly provide our extensive library, archived and totally free.

 Don’t forget, our readers are our contributors.
 So after getting inspired and writing the perfect poem or story or essay visit our Submissions page.